5 Things That Are About 90 Meters (m) Long

 2. The USS Constitution: A Symbolic Ship at 90 Meters

-The USS Constitution A Symbolic Ship at 90 Meters
+The USS Constitution A Symbolic Ship at 90 Meters-90 Meters

 The USS Constitution is a symbol of American naval power.
 Launched in 1797, “Old Ironsides,” as she is affectionately known by many Americans, has a significant length of 90 meters.
 The ship was designed to be fast and agile in battle with superior firepower.